amd/ryzen-ai-documentation/docs/xbutil.rst

 3. Managing the Performance Level of the NPU - Examples
 ---------------------------------------------------------

-- Sets the performance level of the NPU.
-You can choose powersaver mode, balanced mode, performance mode, or use the default.
+- To set the performance level of the NPU.
+You can choose powersaver mode, balanced mode, performance mode, or use the default:

   .. code-block:: shell